 Using big image files in your mobile app can increase the download time (or even block the download) and lead to poor performance, especially in older devices or in low connectivity scenarios.
 They also consume storage space and might be too big for the screens of mobile devices, even high-DPI models.

-Reduce image size (in bytes) and dimensions (height/width) considering your target user's experience — follow Google's Image Optimization recommendations.
+Reduce image size (in bytes) and adapt its dimensions (height/width) considering your target user's experience — follow Google's Image Optimization recommendations.
 Also, consider delaying the fetch of images to a later stage.
 Refer to the best practice to Prioritize Screen Content Rendering.

 alert() in client actions.

 Avoid Manipulating the DOM